akdasa-studios/framework/docs/commands.md

 `IComannd` is a generic interface that takes two parameters: `TContext` and `TResult`. `TContext` is a type of context that will be used to execute the command. `TResult` is a type of result that will be returned after command execution.

-`ICommand` has two methods: `execute` and `revert`. `execute` method is used to execute the command. `revert` method is used to revert the command. `revert` method is optional.
-If you don't need to revert the command, you can omit it.
+`ICommand` has two methods: `execute` and `revert`.
+You should not execute the command directly.
+You should use `Processor` to execute the command.

 ```ts
 import { ICommand } from '@akdasa-studios/framework/commands'